Unknown6656/roslyn/concepts/docs/slides.md

-# Concept C#
+# Concept CSharp

-- transfer type classes (from Haskell) to C#
+* transfer type classes (from Haskell) to C#
-- implement in Roslyn compiler
+* implement in Roslyn compiler
-- case studies & perf benchmarks
+* case studies & perf benchmarks

 #  Haskell Type Classes (in a Nutshell)